realiotech/realio-network-docs/docs/02-fullnode/02-setup.md

 In order to do so, you will use the `seeds` and `persistent_peers` values of the `~/.realio-network/config/config.toml` file.

-Seed nodes are a particular type of nodes present on the network.
-Your full node will connect to them, and they will provide it with a list of other full nodes that are present on the network.
-Then, your fullnode will automatically connect to such nodes.
+A seed node is a node who relays the addresses of other peers which they know of.
+These nodes constantly crawl the network to try to get more peers.
+The addresses which the seed node relays get saved into a local address book.
+Once these are in the address book, you will connect to those addresses directly.

 - If you are looking for **testnet** seeds please check here: [Testnet seeds](/testnet/join-public/seeds)

 ## 5. State sync

-The Realio Network has support for Tendermint's [state sync](https://docs.tendermint.com/master/nodes/state-sync.html#configure-state-sync).
+The Realio Network has support for Tendermint's [state sync](https://docs.tendermint.com/v0.34/tendermint-core/state-sync.html).
 This feature allows new nodes to sync with the chain extremely fast, by downloading snapshots created by other full nodes.
 Here below, you can find the links to check for the correct procedure depending on which network you're setting up your node:
 - If you are setting up state-sync for the **testnet** follow the [State sync testnet procedure](/testnet/join-public/state-sync).